 In this instance, the tenant failed to make an application to dispute the One-Month Notice.
 Therefore I find that under the Act an Order of Possession must be issued in favour of the landlord based on the One-Month Notice.
 I hereby grant the landlord an Order of Possession effective two days after service.
-This order must be served on the tenant and may be filed in the Supreme Court and enforced as an order of that Court I find that the landlord is entitled to be reimbursed for the \$50.00 cost of filing this application.
-I order that this amount may be retained from the tenant's security deposit of \$187.50, leaving a balance of \$137.50 still held on behalf of the tenant.
+This order must be served on the tenant and may be filed in the Supreme Court and enforced as an order of that Court.
+I find that the landlord is entitled to be reimbursed for the \$50.00 cost of filing this application.
+I order that this amount may be retained from the tenant's security deposit still being held on behalf of the tenant.
 The remaining security deposit must be administered in compliance with section 38 of the Act.
 Page: 3 Conclusion The landlord is successful in the application and is granted an Order of Possession based on the One Month Notice to End Tenancy for Cause and is ordered to retain the \$50.00 cost of the application from the tenant's security deposit.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
-Dated: August 13, 2013 Residential Tenancy Branch
+Dated: May 21, 2014 Residential Tenancy Branch